 With this information, one can assume that masks can be helpful in filtering large particles including some bacteria and viruses that are carried by droplets.
 This might reduce but not likely prevent all viral particles in a given airspace from reaching a potential host to infect.
 The sheer numbers and particle size demonstrate that.
 If a given airspace contains billions of viral particles, many within millions of water droplets, yet only1-2 viral particles can transmit disease, the futility of mask wearing becomes more apparent.
 Age old physics and physiology tells us that particles will disperse evenly throughout a given space.
 When a virus is shed by a host, it's not a single viral particle, it's multiples of multiples.
 The MID (minimal infective dose) becomes the more important number.
 If it took a high number of viral particles to start the infection, then there would be some validity to mask usage.
 Unfortunately, the current Covid-19 virus of 2020 seems to have a low MID as a single particle can intiate a response....and there are 1000-1,000,000 particles in a droplet.
 In a 2009 study J.L.Jacobs reported in the American Journal of Infection Control that the wearing of masks by healthcare workers did not reduce flu symptoms among wearers, but those wearing the masks suffered significantly more headaches."
 This is another area needing more investigation.
 The important note in the study is that N95 mask wearers, above all others, should have shown a reduction as HCW (healthcare workers) should be more knowledgeable regarding proper use of any mask compared to the general public

 What are the possible ill effects of wearing a mask?
-Some have suggested that decreased oxygen/carbon dioxide exchange could be a problem; however, as most surgeons can attest, wearing a mask in the operating room for 4-14 hours while saving someone's life never seem to effect any of us.
-We wore surgical masks to prevent OUR germs form entering an open wound.
+Some have suggested that decreased oxygen/carbon dioxide exchange could be a problem.
+We wore surgical masks in the operating room to prevent OUR germs form entering an open wound.
 Granted we were wearing surgical masks and ventilation along the sides was always an added adjunct, but if those masks had been N95s, one can only wonder if we might have experienced other side effects as referenced in the Jacobs study.
 The general public for the most part are not wearing N95 masks and most of those wearing masks do so improperly.
 A damp or wet mask can lead to the proliferation of bacteria deposited by the wearer.
 Although that person may be somewhat protected from their own natural oral microflora, new pathogens can be introduced by eating or drinking and if one were to rapidly replicate and be inhaled deep into the lung, a pneumonia could be the end result.
 The social aspect of mask wearing may be more of an issue with western cultures as facial recognition is important for social interaction.
 Humans are social animals and need the interaction from a psychological standpoint.
 Many feel the overall response to the covid virus is one of the things contributing to the social unrest and turmoil now being experienced in large urban populations locked down " for your safety".
 Masks also embolden people to act foolishly, recklessly, or even criminally.

 Cowling, B. (2010) "Facemasks to prevent transmission of influenza virus, a systematic review".
 Epidemiology and Infection